RefMags/RefMags/README.md

 Hey there 👋🏽.
 I am Ref.
-I am a web developer, and a lover of all things process and systems🛠⚙💻
+I am a developer, and a lover of all things process and systems🛠⚙💻
 <i class="fa fa-cogs" aria-hidden="true"></i>